ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex3/README.md

 ![image](ex3img7.png)

-## Exercise 3.2 Reviewing the generate application from a business requirement document with images
+## Exercise 3.2 Previewing the generated application from a business requirement document with images

-After generation completes, a dropdown will appear with a selection please choose the ai-image-samples folder.
+After generation completes, a dropdown will appear with a selection.
+Please choose the ai-image-samples folder.

 ![image](ex3img8.png)